petervanderdoes/AVH-Extended-Categories/readme.txt

 * When no category or an empty category is selected the dropdown menu shows Select Category, like the default category widget.

 = Version 1.1 =
-* Dropdown menu didn't work.
+* Drop down menu didn't work.
 Page wasn't refreshed with selected category.

 = Version 1.0 =
 * Initial version